oHaruki/UmaCore-web/README.md

    - Select your bot application (or create a new one)
    - Under **OAuth2**, add a redirect URI: `http://localhost:3000/api/auth/callback/discord`
    - Copy the Client ID and Client Secret into `.env.local`

+   > **Access control is automatic.** Any Discord user can log in, but they will only see clubs that belong to servers where they hold the **Administrator** permission.
+No allowlist to maintain.

 5. **Run the development server**
    ```bash